 - When significant changes to an existing international project are made

-The form MUST be completed a minimum of 30 days before the project start date in the event of an un-funded project.
-In the event that the project is funded and handled by the Office of Research, the Foreign Project Registration form must be completed at the time of grant submission to the OOR and a minimum of 60 days before funding begins.
-Foreign Projects funded by any institutional funds MUST be registered and receive approval prior to disbursement of funds.
+The form MUST be completed a minimum of 30 days before the project start date for internally funded projects.
+For sponsored projects, the Foreign Project Registration form must be completed as soon as the Investigator becomes aware that the project will be funded, and no later than 30 days before the project start date.
+All UMMS foreign projects must be registered and receive approval prior to disbursement of funds.

 Procedure for form submission:

 3. Email the completed form and any accompanying documents to firstname.lastname@example.org.
 Supporting documents should include:

 - Document explaining Budget Justification

 4. The reviewer may follow up to discuss any potential issues surrounding a foreign project (e.g., legal, human resources, finance and accounting, export control and/or international safety and security issues.